thinker-hfzhu/commute-route/sam/README.md

 ## SAM build and test locally

-Build our application with the `sam build` command. (require SAM CLI)
+Build the application with the `sam build` command. (require SAM CLI)

 ```bash
 sam$ sam build
 ```

+The SAM CLI installs dependencies defined in `package.json`, creates a deployment package, and saves it into the `sam/.aws-sam/build` folder.

 SAM build could specify template file as template-proxy.yaml which not support CONVERT_TO_BINARY at the moment.